 The center is home to Fountain View Fitness, Carol Stream’s newest fitness facility.
-Membership includes access to the 7500 square foot fitness center, the indoor running track, lap swim, fitness classes, aqua fitness classes, open gym, saunas, premium locker rooms and Kids Zone child care while you work out.
+Membership includes access to the 7500 square foot fitness center, the indoor running track, lap swim, fitness classes, aqua fitness classes, and open gym.

-Walk and run year round on indoor track at Fountain View Recreation Center.
+Walk and run year-round on the indoor track at Fountain View Recreation Center.
 Access to the track is included with fitness memberships, and track-only memberships are also available.
 Carol Stream Park District residents can use the track for free during designated hours.

 Fountain View Recreation Center is the perfect venue for birthdays, receptions, showers, or any special occasion.
-With scenic lake views, access to the outdoor patio and state of the art equipment, this is the perfect place for your rental, party or meeting.
-Several package choices and a variety of room options will be available for groups from 20-160.
-The rooms may also be rented for meetings/seminars and will feature AV equipment/screens.
+With scenic lake views, access to the outdoor patio, and state of the art equipment, this is the perfect place for your rental, party, or meeting.
+Several package choices and a variety of room options are available for groups from 20-160.
+The rooms may also be rented for meetings/seminars.

-Western DuPage Special Recreation Association (WDSRA) will be offering several programs for children, teens, and adults with special needs, including their Rec & Roll adult program, in their dedicated room at Fountain View.
+Western DuPage Special Recreation Association (WDSRA) offers several programs for children, teens, and adults with special needs in their dedicated room at Fountain View.